Omicron: Mild or severe impact on economy?

 Supply chain bottlenecks caused shortages of a slew of a materials last year, driving up prices of many products.
 Higher demand for products on goods on supply could further fuel price increases.

-The Federal Reserve rattled markets this week as minutes from its December meeting showed that the US central bank was ready to tighten monetary policy more aggressively to tame inflation.
+The Federal Reserve rattled markets last week as it signalled that it was ready to tighten monetary policy more aggressively to tame inflation.

-Elsewhere, inflation is eroding purchasing power after running into double digits in Brazil and Nigeria.

-In Britain, the British Chambers of Commerce said 58 percent of firms expect their prices to increase in the next three months.

 End of stimulus?